rodneyshupe/Cookbook/Recipes/PicklesAndPreserves.rst

 4. Transfer cucumbers to a colander placed over a sink and drain.
 Rinse with cool running water and drain thoroughly.
 Pack cucumbers into jars to within a generous 1/2 inch of top of jar.
-Add 1 tsp mustard seeds, 1 1/2 fresh dill heads (or 1 tbsp dill seeds or finely chopped dillweed) and 1 clove garlic, if using, to each hot jar.
+Add 1 tsp mustard seeds, 1 1/2 fresh dill heads (or 1 tablespoons dill seeds or finely chopped dillweed) and 1 clove garlic, if using, to each hot jar.
 Ladle hot pickling liquid into hot jar to cover cucumbers, leaving 1/2 inch headspace.
 Remove air bubbles and adjust headspace, if necessary, by